Financial Literacy Basics

 By interest rate alone, Loan B looks cheaper (6.0% versus 6.5%).
 By APR, Loan A is cheaper (6.5% versus ~7.0%) because the origination fee on Loan B more than offsets the lower interest rate.

-This is exactly the situation APR was designed to surface.
+That's exactly the situation APR was designed to surface.
 A borrower who looks only at the interest rate could end up choosing the more expensive loan without realising it.
 A borrower who compares APR to APR catches the difference at a glance.

 Common misconceptions about APR

-Misconception three: APR and interest rate are basically the same thing.
+The third is the belief that APR and interest rate are basically the same thing.
 They look similar — both are percentages, both apply to the loan amount — but they answer different questions.
 The interest rate is what gets applied to the balance each period; APR is the total annual cost of the loan including fees, which is what allows like-for-like comparison.

 What research and experts say